Interwoven learning experience

 Know More>>

-Social Studies is the interweaving umbrella that accommodates multiple perspectives: sociology investigates the structural and systemic; social anthropology deals with the experiential and the everyday; psychology engages with human behaviour; human geography studies the interaction between land, communities, and environment; economics explores collectively accepted exchanges in society (barter, cash, services); history connects the past with the immediate; and politics analyses power relations and their effects at different levels.
+Sociology and Social Anthropology serve as an interwoven umbrella, accommodating multiple perspectives: sociology investigates the structural and systemic; social anthropology focuses on the experiential and the everyday; psychology engages with human behaviour; human geography studies the interactions between land, communities, and the environment; economics explores collectively accepted exchanges in society (barter, cash, services); history connects the past with the present; and politics analyses power relations and their effects at various levels.

 Know More>>